 1. I would like to become a Young European Ambassador.
 What should I do?

 You can express your interest in becoming a Young European Ambassador any time.
 We kindly ask you to submit your expression of interest in becoming a Young European Ambassador via this link.
 Please, before applying, read if you correspond to the eligibility criteria required that is mentioned here above.
-Shortly after, the national representative of your country or a project representative will contact you.
+Shortly after, the Young European Ambassadors in-Country Coordinator will contact you.

 2. Is there any deadline for expressing the interest in becoming a Young European Ambassador?